-A couple of signs are; when a plant develops yellowing or mottling foliage or grows in a curved manner rather than upright, the whole plant should be removed and destroyed by burning as soon as possible.
+A couple of signs are when the plant develops yellowing or mottling foliage, or grows in a curved manner rather than growing upright, the whole plant should be removed and destroyed by burning as soon as possible.

 Avoid applying sprays to opening blooms, especially in bright sunlight.

 Week 28: Withhold water until secondary roots have formed, eight to ten weeks after planting.

 After that, water generously, particularly during dry periods after the flower spike has appeared.